therealnicoroshi/modlist/README.md

 Other tools you may want, and how to install them (but not required):
 Download, and install to a location outside of the game files or program files:

  Synthesis
 https://github.com/Mutagen-Modding/Synthesis

 I personally run
 Water for ENB Patcher
 Water Does Damage Patcher
 Immersive Equipment Mesh Gen
 Skyrim Unlimited Rings Patcher
 Skyrim Remove Landscape Vertex Colors

 NifSkope
 https://github.com/niftools/nifskope/releases

 DynDOLOD 3
 https://www.nexusmods.com/skyrimspecialedition/mods/68518

 All the tools you choose to install  need to  link in the top right executable bar in MO2 so these programs can start from within the virtual file structure of MO2.

 This Wabbajack uses a file structure that contains a folder called 'Stock Folder' in the MO2 directory.
 This is where the game will run from.
 It will NOT run from Skyrim Special Editions Folder so ALL links to executables NEED to point to the Stock Folder in Arguements to work correctly.
-In this example image my SSEedit installation is in my P:\ partition (separate from the game files) The '-D:' prefix denotes where the data will be located, and the Wabbajack install location is Z:\Fresh install Nico Experience 1_0_2\MO2
-Example image:

 Find this in MO2 executable bar under <EDIT....> then on the binary click the 3 dots and navigate to your file path for that exe to change this file paths to lead to your specific file install paths OR IT WILL NOT WORK.
 They are currently set for my file paths.
 Use those as a reference on how to set them up.
-Good tutorial on how to set these up is here as well >>>> https://github.com/LivelyDismay/Learn-To-Mod/blob/main/lessons/Setting%20up%20Stock%20Game%20for%20Skyrim%20SE.md#tool-setup
+Good tutorial on how to set these up is here as well >>>>

+https://github.com/LivelyDismay/Learn-To-Mod/blob/main/lessons/Setting%20up%20Stock%20Game%20for%20Skyrim%20SE.md#tool-setup

 Mods that are NOT hosted on Nexus I personally use.

 They are NOT hard requirements but recommended
-I had trouble including these via ManualURL so linking them here Voice Files for DBVO on Discord by FearTCB (Requires log in to Discord) Ciri https://discord.com/channels/1083738069225709588/1110554398364536885 There are other vioce files on FearTCB's discord you may like as well so look around while there and add the ones you want.
+I had trouble including these via ManualURL so linking them here Voice Files for DBVO on Discord by FearTCB (Requires log in to Discord) Ciri https://discord.com/channels/1083738069225709588/1110554398364536885

+There are other vioce files on FearTCB's discord you may like as well so look around while there and add the ones you want.
 Voice files I put in the Dialog tab of MO2